hunter-teacher-cert/cohort-3-summer-work-DrydenArt/methods/11_lessons/lesson01/01_Drawing_Shapes.md

 ## Objectives
-* Through short demos, students will share their discoveries about the createCanvas() and background() functions.
+* Through short demos, students will share their discoveries about the setup() with createCanvas() functions, and the draw() with the background() functions.
 * Students will practice using a coordinate system.
 * Students will create a design by writing code for rectangles and ellipses.